carlos-afonso/measles/index.md

 ### NYC New Measles Cases by Month

 The graph below shows the NYC measles outbreak evolution over time, by comparing the number of **new** measles cases per month.
-It is important to highlight the positive news in this plot: the last two months (May and June 2019) show a significant and progressive decline in the number of new cases, as compared to the peaks from Mar and Apr 2019.
+The number of new cases peaked in Mar and Apr 2019.
+In Apr 2019 the NYC Health department took additional/strong measures to prevent the outbreak.
+Since May 2019 the number of new cases has been significantly and progressively declining, and Aug 2019 has no reported new cases yet (as of Aug 19).
+However, the month of Aug 2019 is incomplete and may still get some/more cases in the next data update.

 <img src="images/nyc-new-measles-cases-by-month-bar-chart-py.svg" style="max-width:500px; width:98%; height:auto; margin:auto; display:block;">

-Note that the month of Jul 2019 is incomplete and therefore is likely to get more cases in the next data update.
-Moreover, due to delayed reporting, the month of Jun 2019 may also get more cases in the next data update.

 ## Notes